Snooker’s flying Dutchman

 The Dutchman described the world final as “the pinnacle of a referee’s career.”
-He has now taken charge of five world finals including 2013.
+He has now taken charge of six world finals including 2017.
 Verhaas, whose suave demeanour earned him the nickname ‘James Bond’ from fans at 2002 China Open, first refereed in local tournaments and pro-ams at a club in Rotterdam.

 Date of Birth: October 5, 1966

 Born: Maassluis, Netherlands

 Lives: Hellevoetsluis, Netherlands

 Highest break: 78 – never got near it before or since.

 Qualified as Referee: Class 3 in 1990, Class 1 in 1995.